 “Some other legal doctrines are available in special cases.
 Using someone else’s “hot news” may be unlawful.
 And using electronic spiders (web robots) to extract information from someone else’s site may qualify as electronic trespassing.”

-Thus, while a pure ‘database’ right does not exist it seems likely that one can obtain copyright in at least some collections of data.
-Given this uncertainty there is all the more reason to use an explicit license.
-(Cf. the comments along similar lines of Harlan Onsrud in 1).
+Thus, while a pure ‘database’ right does not exist, it seems likely that one can obtain a compilation copyright in some collections of data.
+Given this uncertainty, there is all the more reason to use an explicit license.

 US Data outside the US